 What is CASA?
 Of course, it is the Spanish word for "house".
-It is also the name of a blue-ribbon task force of elected and civic leaders convened by the Association of Bay Area Governments (ABAG) and Metropolitan Transportation housing crisis head-on.
+It is also the name of a blue-ribbon task force of elected and civic leaders convened by the Association of Bay Area Governments (ABAG) and Metropolitan Transportation package to confront the region's housing crisis head-on.
 It includes a series of policy reforms that will allow the Bay Area to build more housing at all income levels while protecting tenants and low-income communities from unjust evictions and displacement.

-"The Bay Area is in a state of great peril today; CASA is the best chance to fix this crisis."
+"The Bay Area is in a stateof great peril today; CASA is the best chance to fix this crisis."